levindoneto/IoT-Modelling-Tool/README.md

 [Dipl.-Inf.
 Pascal Hirmer](https://www.ipvs.uni-stuttgart.de/abteilungen/as/abteilung/mitarbeiter/Pascal.Hirmer)

+## Repository's Wiki

+Access the wiki of the repository for obtaining some information about the platform, such as how to deploy it and how to use it.
+The wiki can be access [here](https://github.com/levindoneto/IoT-Modelling-Tool/wiki)

 ## Repository Structure

 * [App](public/app) (contains the files assigned to organize the high-level architecture of the project)